dlueth/qoopido.demand/README.md

 ## Compatibility
-Qoopido.demand is developed for Chrome, Firefox, Safari, Opera and IE9+.
+Qoopido.demand is developed for Chrome, Firefox, Safari, Edge, Opera and IE11+.

+Active Support for IE9 and IE10 has been removed in Qoopido.demand 6.0.0 due to upcoming refactorings/cleanups and the lack of market share of these browsers today.

 Support for IE8 has been actively removed in Qoopido.demand 4.0.0 due to the lack of justifiable polyfills for parts of some underlying pattern.

 I do test on MacOS Sierra where Qoopido.demand is fully working on Chrome, Firefox, Safari and Opera.
 IE9, 10, 11 as well as Edge are testet on the official Microsoft VMs via VirtualBox.

 ## Requirements
-Due to modules getting loaded via XHR/XDR a remote server has to have CORS enabled.
+Due to modules getting loaded via XHR a remote server has to have CORS enabled.
 Be assured that most of the usual CDNs have CORS enabled by default.

 ## External dependencies
 None!